Singpurwala/Singpurwala/README.md

 ---

 ### :technologist: About Me :
-I am an international Full Stack Developer speaking both English and Spanish and have lived in 4 countries, 9 different cities.
+I am a Full Stack Developer

-- 🔭 I’m currently working on updating my portfolio website, collecting all my programming projects to github and building my professional profile
-- 🌱 I’m currently learning Go Lang, Rust and Solidity
+- 🌱 I’m currently learning Swift
-- 👯 I’m looking to collaborate on a python minifier with proper refactoring
-- 🤔 I’m looking for help with a decentralised p2p store
-- 💬 Ask me about that one time I built an ALU with a machine code language to perform basic arithmetics
-- 📫 How to reach me: dev-yoda@proton.me
+- 📫 How to reach me: singpurwalakevin@gmail.com

-### :bike : Skills :
+### :hand : Skills :
 I have been professionally programming Python since 2016 and have completed projects involving advanced calculations for engineering projects, machine learning with TensorFlow and custom crypto technology.

 <!-- https://github.com/tandpfun/skill-icons#icons-list -->